 quantity of its Surrendered Capacity that Transporter has contracted at that auction with the other User (“Recontracted Capacity”) and the quantity of its Surrendered Capacity that Transporter has not contracted at that auction; and

-amount payable to the Transporter (if applicable) calculated in line with the Article 8.3 of the Network Code.
+amount payable to the Transporter (if applicable) calculated in line with the Article 8.4 of this Network Code.

 If on auction Surrendered Capacity is not contracted, the Surrender Request shall cease to have effect.
 If any Surrendered Capacity was not recontracted at an auction in full and the User intends that Contracted Capacity to be offered again at the next auction, the User should send new Surrender Request to the Transporter before the next auction.

 The User retains all rights and obligations under the Short-Term GTA and/or Long-Term GTA for the whole Contracted Capacity including the Surrendered Capacity (except for right of the User to trade with Contracted Capacity in line with the Article 10 of this Network Code when requesting Surrender) until such Surrendered Capacity is contracted between Transporter and new User in whole or in part.
-After contracting the Surrendered Capacity on auction, Short-Term GTA of the User whose Surrendered Capacity was recontracted on auction is considered amended on the day on which the Capacity Booking Platform confirms to the Transporter contracting of Surrendered Capacity, on which day all rights and obligations of User will cease in relation to quantity and duration of Recontracted Capacity (with the obligation, if applicable, to pay the amount calculated in line with the Article 8.3 of this Network Code).
+After contracting the Surrendered Capacity on auction, Short-Term GTA and/or Long-Term GTA of the User whose Surrendered Capacity was recontracted on auction is considered amended on the day on which the Capacity Booking Platform confirms to the Transporter contracting of Surrendered Capacity, on which day all rights and obligations of User will cease in relation to quantity and duration of Recontracted Capacity (with the obligation, if applicable, to pay the amount calculated in line with the Article 8.4 of this Network Code).

 Auction Premium